GWJian/Sem4_Recipes_App_project_V2/README.md

 After launching the application, you will be greeted with a login screen.
 If you are a new user, click on the "Register" button to create a new account.
 Once logged in, you can search for recipes using the search bar at the top of the screen.
 Clicking on a recipe will show you its ingredients and cooking instructions.
 You can also favorite a recipe by clicking on the heart icon, and view your favorite recipes in the "Favorites" section.

+## License

+This project is licensed under the terms of the MIT license.

 ## Contributing

 This project is a part of a school assignment and is not open for contributions.

-## License
+## Acknowledgments

-This project is licensed under the terms of the MIT license.
+This project is a part of a school assignment for the 4th semester.

+## Contact Information

+For any queries, please reach out to [waijian22g@forward.edu.my](mailto:waijian22g@forward.edu.my).

+## Frequently Asked Questions or Troubleshooting

+**Q: I forgot my password.
+How can I reset it?**
+A: Currently, the app does not support password reset.
+This feature will be added in a future update.

+**Q: The app is not displaying any recipes.
+What can I do?**
+A: Restart the app and try again.
+If the problem persists, please report the issue by sending an email to [waijian22g@forward.edu.my](mailto:waijian22g@forward.edu.my).

+**Q: The app is crashing.
+What can I do?**
+A: Restart the app and try again.
+If the problem persists, please report the issue by sending an email to [waijian22g@forward.edu.my](mailto:waijian22g@forward.edu.my).